imdea-software/remeddos/doc/configuration.md

 So lets edit settings.py file.

-It is strongly advised that you do not change the following to False values unless, you want to integrate FoD with you CRM or members database.
+It is strongly advised that you do not change the following to False values unless, you want to integrate REMeDDoS with you CRM or members database.
 This implies that you are able/have the rights to create database views between the two databases: